 Branding is often misused synonymously in the online, entrepreneur world with your visual identity.
 That, however, is only a part of your business’ brand.

 Even as a brand designer, I will tell you that the visuals have to come after the vision and values.
 Without that initial work, you don’t have a starting point for the direction of your designs.

-When building a brand, you need to have clear goals for your business, defined values, and a definite message about what you stand for and how you’re going to make that vision come to life.
+When branding your business, you need to have clear goals for your business, defined values, and a definite message about what you stand for and how you’re going to make that vision come to life.
 Together, these will serve as the foundation for everything else, including your visuals.
-The final step will be delivering that message through a distinct voice, which is often forgotten when people talk about branding.
+The final step will be delivering that message through a distinct voice, which is often forgotten when people talk about business branding.

 Your Business Vision and Values

 “What is your vision for the future?”
 This question may seem daunting, but you will be one step closer to success if you can answer it with clarity and specificity.
 Your brand’s vision should include both a mission statement and company values.
 These two elements make up the foundation of how people perceive your business.